 - Enable collaborative annotations and comparisons of imagery by experts

-To enable experimentation on the fly brain, the research field needs tools that label defined subsets of neurons.
-As a first step to providing this resource, we screened 7,200 GAL4 driver lines, constructed by the Rubin Lab, that each labels a subset of neurons.
+In an attempt to define subsets of neurons, as a first step we screened 7,200 GAL4 driver lines, constructed by the Rubin Lab, that each targets a subset of neurons in different brain areas.
 This has allowed us to triage those lines to a set of about 4,000 lines that each express in roughly 10 and 300 cells in the adult CNS and, in aggregate, appear to have several fold coverage of all neuronal cell types.
 In addition, we are currently in the process of adding about 4,000 GAL4 and LexA lines generated by the Dickson Lab, for additional exploration of new neural cell types in the adult and larval brain.

-In collaboration with the Rubin (adult) and Truman (third instar larva) labs, we are generating a comprehensive set of single neuron morphologies using a simple stochastic labeling approach developed in the Rubin lab.
-Analysis and interpretation of these data utilizes neuron separation and tracing software developed in the Janelia laboratories of Eugene Myers and Hanchuan Peng groups and an annotation workbench developed by a team of software engineers led by Sean Murphy.
+In collaboration with the Rubin (adult) and Truman (third instar larva) labs, the Fly Light team is generating a comprehensive set of single neuron morphologies using a simple stochastic labeling approach developed in the Rubin lab.
+Analysis and interpretation of these data utilizes neuron separation and tracing software developed in the Janelia laboratories of Eugene Myers and Hanchuan Peng and an annotation workbench developed by a team of software engineers led by Sean Murphy.

-In addition to revealing the shapes of cells, transgenic techniques allow us to infer distributions of molecules, when each cell was born, and from which progenitor it came.
+Unique transgenic techniques allow us also to infer distributions of molecules, from the time each cell was born, and the progenitor it came from.
 Our goal is to apply these tools at a scale commensurate with the complexity of the brain.
-In collaboration with the laboratories of Tzumin Lee and James Truman here at Janelia, we are trying to sequence lineages and follow neuron morphology through development.
+In collaboration with the laboratories of Tzumin Lee and James Truman here at Janelia Farm Research Campus, we are trying to sequence lineages and follow neuron morphology through development.

 We envision that these activities will be synergistic in gaining an insight into how the brain is constructed and how it functions.
-Once we have neuron-resolution maps of cell shape and lineage for the entire fly nervous system we have plans to produce, integrate, and disseminate information about connectivity, neurotransmitter distributions, and cell activity.
+Once we have neuron-resolution maps of cell shape and lineage for the entire fly nervous system we will produce, integrate, and disseminate information about connectivity, neurotransmitter distributions, and cell activity.

-Although transgenic tools will give us a rich catalogue of images, we will have to develop software to distill them into meaningful subsets.
-We (see Myers and Peng lab pages for details) are designing and applying software that can extract the shapes of myriad neurons and reassemble them into digital brains of our design.
-Thus, we can put neurons from different brains onto a standard map and use computer programs to investigate the likelihood that they form circuits.
-By assessing juxtapositions of tens of thousands of neurons, we hope to propose testable cellular networks.
+Although transgenic tools will give us a rich catalogue of images, we have to develop unique software to distill these images into meaningful subsets.
+We (see Myers and Peng lab pages for details) are designing and applying software tools that can extract the shapes of myriad neurons and reassemble them into digital brains of our design.
+Thus, we can place neurons from different brains onto a standard map and use computer programs to explore their circuits forming.
+By assessing juxtapositions of tens of thousands of neurons, we will be able to propose testable cellular networks.

-In an effort led by Sean Murphy, the Fly Light Team Project is developing a workstation and annotation software package that enables researchers to review image data, run algorithms, display results in 3D, and add their knowledge to our database.
-With our new software tools, they will be able to trace and model neuron shapes, overlay data, and add notes to images, parts of neurons, and potential cell-cell connections.
-We plan to test and develop the tool at Janelia before offering it to the community.
+In an effort led by Sean Murphy, the Fly Light Team Project is developing a workstation and annotation software package that enables researchers to review imaged data, run algorithms, display results in 3D, and add their knowledge to our database.
+With our new software tools, researches will be able to trace and model neuron shapes, overlay data, and add notes to images, parts of neurons, and potential cell-cell connections.
+We plan to test and develop the tool at Janelia Farm Research Campus before offering it to the community.

-Christopher Zugates (Project Scientist) manages the Fly Light’s team of highly skilled research technicians and research specialists.
-Key strategic decisions are made by the Fly Light Steering Committee that consists of the Project Scientist, Managers, Directors, and Lab Heads whose expertise compliment our core mission.
-Janelia Farm Shared Resources and Scientific Computing contribute significantly to our project.
+The Scientific Project Manager manages the Fly Light’s team of highly skilled research technicians and research specialists.
+Key strategic decisions are made by the Fly Light Steering Committee that consists of the Scientific Project Manager, Managers, Directors, and Lab Heads whose expertise compliment our core mission.
+Janelia Shared Resources and Scientific Computing contribute significantly to our project.

 - Prepared more than 100,000 fly brains to support the identification of individual neuronal lineages and the sequencing of five antennal lobe neuronal lineages.